How to Implement NLP in Healthcare: Benefits and Applications

 It helps computers to understand the deeper meaning behind text.

-NLU provides context to the data so that computers can interpret text like humans do.
+NLU provides context to the data so that computers can interpret clinical text like doctors do.

 3. Natural Language Generation (NLG)

 It is also a part of NLP.
-It helps the computer to generate human-like text from the data, commonly used in:
+It helps the computer to generate human-like text from the data.
+It is commonly used in:

-NLG allows healthcare data to be turned into clear, human-like text.
+NLG allows healthcare data to be turned into clear and human-like text.

 Healthcare NLP: Benefits, Applications, and Real-World Use Cases